Sainterman/code-of-conduct/readme.md

-# ScaleConf Colombia Code of Conduct
+# MedellínDevOps Code of Conduct

 ## 1. Purpose

-A primary goal of ScaleConf Colombia is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of MedellínDevOps is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).